 A reasonably routine closure affected Addiscombe Road (the only major genuine street-running section) on 9-17 August 2014 inclusive.
 As is usual when the town is blocked, trams are curtailed at Sandilands from the east, with trams being stabled in the Sandilands tunnel overnight, whilst those not in use during evenings and Sundays are stabled on the Elmers End branch, meaning no trams to or from Elmers End at those times.
 Trams from the west can terminate at either East Croydon or Reeves Corner, depending on whether the town loop is available.

-The above mentioned doubling is part of a project to enable Line 4 to be extended to Wimbledon, providing extra capacity on what is doubtless the most overcrowded part of the network connecting with the Underground, although the wisdom of superimposing Line 4 at 4tph into alternate gaps on Line 3 (at 8tph) is somewhat doubtful.
-The major item of work in this project is due soon, which will involve withdrawal of services from Wimbledon station for a few months whilst an additional platform is constructed.
+The above mentioned doubling is part of a project to enable Line 4 to be extended to Wimbledon, providing extra capacity on what is doubtless the most overcrowded part of the network, connecting as it does with the Underground.
+However, the doubtful wisdom of superimposing Line 4 at 4tph into alternate gaps on Line 3 (at 8tph) seems thankfully to have been recognised (see below), and the plan is now to revert to something like the original service structure, with both lines 1 and 2 serving Wimbledon at 6tph and Line 3 reverting to its original route albeit at a reduced 8tph.
+Whether or not the resultant reduction from 14tph back to 12tph between Arena and Croydon is a problem seems not to have been fully decided.
+The major item of work in this project is due in the first part of 2015, which will involve withdrawal of services from Wimbledon station for a few months whilst the existing platform is moved to make room for an extra one.

 Separately, Merton and Sutton councils are promoting a new Sutton - Wimbledon tram line which would join the Tramlink route at Morden Road.
 However, even with 2 platforms at Wimbledon it is unlikely that the full planned service on this line could be accommodated there as well as current Tramlink services, so various options are being considered.